-The Group's management performs the assessment based on the above-mentioned factors and reaches the conclusion that the Group acts as a principal in the licensing of broadcasting rights of TV series since the Group controls the broadcasting rights of TV series before they are granted to the customers and acts as an agent in the distribution of broadcasting rights of TV series since the Group's performance obligation is to arrange for the provision of broadcasting rights of TV series by another party and was only subject to the commission income from distribution of broadcasting rights of self-developed TV series and purchased TV series on a gross basis and the revenue of distribution of broadcasting rights of TV series of TV series on a net basis.
+The Group's management performs the assessment based on the above-mentioned factors and reaches the conclusion that the Group acts as a principal in the licensing of broadcasting rights of TV series since the Group controls the broadcasting rights of TV series before they are granted to the customers and acts as an agent in the distribution of broadcasting rights of TV series since the Group's performance obligation is to arrange for the provision of broadcasting rights of TV series by another party and was only subject to the commission income from distribution of broadcasting rights of TV series.
+Accordingly, the Group recognises revenue from the licensing of broadcasting rights of self-developed TV series and purchased TV series on a gross basis and the revenue of distribution of broadcasting rights of TV series on a net basis.